dylankb/trello-bone/README.md

-### Trello Clone
+### Trello-Bone

 A clone of the Trello task-management app using Express, Backbone, Sass, and more.
-Only implements a subset of Trello's features.
+Implements CRUD actions on cards and lists as well as drag-n-drop.

 #### Installation